timam/statuz/sandbox/README.md

-# Docker Compose Setup
+# Sandbox Setup

-This Docker Compose configuration allows you to run statuz, Prometheus, and Grafana in a Dockerized environment.
+This sandbox configuration allows you to run statuz microservices with Prometheus, and Grafana in a Dockerized environment.
+It also gives statuz microservices access to necessary kubernetes api with minikube.

 ## Prerequisites